clean-code-craft-tcq-1/reimagined-design-patterns-ARULPRIYAM30/README.md

 **Example :** Consider an employee portal where you have different services like Employee Services Site, HR Service Site, Alumni Portal & Separation Request Site.
 This visibility of sites are managed via state of employee i.e(Active & InActive).
 Active employees having access to Employee Service,HR Service and Separation request and InActive Employees are having access to only alumni portal.
 All these changes are handled on state change when an active user raises a separation request.

 **Advantages :**
-This pattern minimizes the conditional complexity i.e. eliminates the need of if/else or switch cases for objects that have different behaviour requirements.
+1. This pattern minimizes the conditional complexity i.e. eliminates the need of if/else or switch cases for objects that have different behaviour requirements.
+2. State design pattern also improves Cohesion

 **Disadvantages :**
 Lot of code is required depending on how many states a possible object can be and how many state transitions are required.